 From the Schedule K Menu, select Other.
 The items in this section will impact the basis of the individual partners in the partnership.
 It is in this section that you will enter tax exempt income and nondeductible expenses.
 You will also enter the total cash distributions to the partners and the fair market value of any property that is withdrawn or otherwise distributed to all of the partners.

-2018 tax year and forward - Be sure to enter the Section 199A information for each partner to use in calculating QBID on their individual return.
+Be sure to enter the Section 199A information for each partner to use in calculating QBID on their individual return.
 See here for information on the Section 199A entries.

 Step 16 - Schedule K Automatic Distribution